The History of Emerald Cruises

 Glen Moroney, the owner of Scenic, told us that Emerald is a “four-star product operating on five-star hardware.”
 That’s a pretty good description in our minds.

-Check out Ralph Grizzle’s My Take On Emerald Sky: Five Favorite Things and his voyage through Eastern Europe with Emerald Waterways: An Incredible Journey: Enchantment Of Eastern Europe On Emerald Sky
+Check out Ralph Grizzle’s My Take On Emerald Sky: Five Favorite Things and his voyage through Eastern Europe with Emerald Cruises: An Incredible Journey: Enchantment Of Eastern Europe On Emerald Sky

 From the company’s modest debut, Emerald continues its expansion.

 Emerald Cruises made its debut in 2014 with the Emerald Star, Emerald Sky, and Mekong Navigator.
 The Emerald Sun and Emerald Dawn began sailing in 2015, and in 2017 the Emerald Liberté, Emerald Destiny, and Emerald Radiance entered the waterways.
 In 2019 the Emerald Harmony will sail the Mekong, replacing the Mekong Navigator.